F-1 Student Curricular Practical Training (CPT)

 Examples of opportunities requiring CPT: paid or unpaid internship, co-operative education experience, practicum, or employment directly tied to your program through research or enrollment in a credit-bearing course

 All off-campus work opportunities require CPT authorization.
-If you are not sure if you need CPT or not, speak to an ISSS advisor.
+If you are not sure if you need CPT authorization or not, speak to an ISSS advisor.

 Part-Time & Full-Time CPT